 The Xanadu Lounge concluded the interior spaces on Promenade Deck.
 It was a cabaret-style showroom that featured winged busts of the Roman God Mercury on either side of the proscenium.

-The far aft end of Promenade Deck, originally dedicated to a children’s wading pool and deck was in recent years the adults-only Serenity enclave.
+The far aft end of Promenade Deck, originally dedicated to a children’s wading pool and deck, was the adults-only Serenity enclave in recent years.

 Atlantic Deck began with the lower level of the Dynasty show lounge and continued aft with a balcony overlooking the Grand Atrium that featured the Galleria Shopping Mall and a pair of smaller public rooms.
 On the aft/port side, there was the Mirage Bar, with its purple and yellow spheres.